EmilStoev/camplight-api-test/README.md

 Once sufficient feedback has been collected, it can be organised into a dataset and be used in afforementioned mlflow implementation for automated testing in future releases.

+# TODO

+Queueing was mentioned in the task description.
+I did not have the time to implement it and I would also like to have a chat about it since from my perspective queueing can possibly slow things down in a real-time environment.